arjunchandra2/Pokemon_RL/README.md

-## Pokemon_RL
+### Pokemon_RL
 Training an agent to play simplified version of pokemon using reinforcement learning.
 The current implementation uses an epsilon-greedy exploration strategy but in the future thomson sampling might also be added for comparison.
-The current implementation also uses a handcrafted policy for the agent to play against, but a MCTS might also be added so the agent learns to play against a more dynamic opponent.
+The current implementation also uses a handcrafted policy for the agent to play against, but a MCTS might be added so the agent learns to play against a more dynamic opponent.

 ## Simple Game UI: